RevMask/Achiever/commands_general.md

 **dudeme [remove]**
 Request or remove the Dude role.
 Will assign you to the Dude role.
 You can remove the Dude role by including the optional `remove` keyword.
+This command may be deprecated.
+Recently the `#autorole` channel was created with a message for the Dude and Ordained roles.

 **info [subject]**
 *aliases:* kb, what, whatis, what_is